Jaycode88/ecofriendlynetwork/README.md

 ## User Stories
 ### As a new user....

-- I want to easily navigate the website, so that I can find the products I'm interested in without confusion.
+- I want to intuitively navigate the website and easily find eco-friendly products, so that I can shop without confusion.

 - I want to see clear product descriptions and images, so that I know exactly what I'm buying.

--  I want to easily create an account, so that I can manage my orders and save my preferences.
+-  I want to easily create an account, so I can track my orders, save my preferences, and have a personalized shopping experience.

-- I want to learn about the sustainability of the products, so that I can make informed decisions about my purchases.
+- I want to access information about sustainability practices and product sourcing, so that I can make informed and environmentally-conscious purchasing decisions.

-- I want a seamless and secure checkout process, so I can complete my purchase efficiently.
+- I want a straightforward and secure checkout process, so I can complete my purchase quickly and with confidence in the security of my personal information.

+- I may want to purchase without creating an account.

 ### As a returning user....